Safety Glasses and Goggles Selection Guide: Complete Eye Protection Standards

 OSHA 29 CFR 1910.133 says: “The employer shall ensure that each affected employee uses appropriate eye or face protection when exposed to eye or face hazards from flying particles, molten metal, liquid chemicals, acids or caustic liquids, chemical gases or vapors, or potentially injurious light radiation.”

 OSHA relies on American National Standards Institute/International Safety Equipment Association (ANSI/ISEA) consensus standards for eyewear.
-The most recent version, ANSI/ISEA Z87.1-2015, “prescribes the design, performance specifications, and marking of safety eye and face products.”
+The most recent version, ANSI/ISEA Z87.1-2025, prescribes “the general requirements, testing, permanent marking, selection, care, and use of protectors to minimize the occurrence and severity or prevention of injuries.”

 A good fit is a prerequisite for getting employees to use and keep their eyewear on.